MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 ## The adoption cycle for implementing security breach prevention and recovery infrastructure

-This article walks through the implementing security breach prevention and recovery infrastructure elements of the [Prevent or reduce business damage from a breach](prevent-reduce-business-damage-breach.md) business scenario using the same lifecycle phases as the [Cloud Adoption Framework for Azure](/azure/cloud-adoption-framework/overview)—Define strategy, Plan, Ready, Adopt, and Govern and manage—but adapted for Zero Trust.
+This article walks through implementing security breach prevention and recovery infrastructure elements of the [Prevent or reduce business damage from a breach](prevent-reduce-business-damage-breach.md) business scenario using the same lifecycle phases as the [Cloud Adoption Framework for Azure](/azure/cloud-adoption-framework/overview)—Define strategy, Plan, Ready, Adopt, and Govern and manage—but adapted for Zero Trust.

 :::image type="content" source="../media/adoption-guide/objective-adoption-process.svg" alt-text="Diagram of the adoption process for an objective." lightbox="../media/adoption-guide/objective-adoption-process.svg":::